UMMS-Biocore/dolphin/docs/dolphin-ui/debrowser.rst

 Please be patient while the data loads into the Browser for it can take a few seconds before the data is fully loaded and you can run DESeq.

-For a more detailed guide on DEBrowser itself, please visit the `DEBrowser section.<dolphin.readthedocs.com>`_
+For a more detailed guide on DEBrowser itself, please visit the `DEBrowser section`_.

+.. _DEBrowser section: dolphin.readthedocs.com